New Port Richey Grandparents’ Rights Lawyer

 Some examples of such situations include:

-If you are a grandparent and you believe that your grandchildren can benefit from your visitation or custody, speak with the New Port Richey family law attorney at Dale L. Bernstein, Chartered Law Office.
-We bring with us over 33 years of successfully representing clients in cases similar to yours.
+If you are a grandparent and you believe that your grandchildren can benefit from your visitation or custody, speak with the New Port Richey grandparents’ rights attorney at Dale L. Bernstein, Chartered Law Office.
+We bring with us nearly 40 years of successfully representing clients in cases similar to yours.
 As your counsel, we are here to help you understand all your legal options as well as address any of your questions and concerns.

-For more information about how our firm can help, schedule a case evaluation when you call us at (727) 312-1112!
+Want to learn more about your rights as a grandparent?
+Learn more by scheduling a case evaluation when you call us at (727) 862-4411!

 The court considers several factors in deciding whether the petition for visitation rights by the grandparents can be granted.